Frequently Asked Questions

 Sonography students may be assigned to any of the clinical sites utilized by the program in the Central Texas region and may not request assignment to a particular site for any reason.
 Students are assigned by the Program to a variety of clinical sites (hospital and office practices) throughout the length of the program to provide the student with the well-rounded clinical education as required by programmatic accreditation (not all Sonography clinical sites perform the same types of exams and some are highly specialized).

-Sites used by the Sonography Programs are located in Austin (several locations), San Marcos, Kyle/Buda, Round Rock, Georgetown, Cedar Park, Killeen, Temple (Vascular Sonography only).
+Sites used by the Sonography Program are located in Austin (several locations), San Marcos, Kyle/Buda, Round Rock, Georgetown, Cedar Park, Killeen, Temple (Vascular Sonography only).
 Sites within the city of Austin may not be served by the public transit system.
 In addition, whether or not a clinical site accepts a student placement is solely determined by the clinical site.
-Therefore, the Sonography programs cannot guarantee that a particular site will accept a student placement at any given point in the program.
+Therefore, the Sonography Program cannot guarantee that a particular site will accept a student placement at any given point in the program.

 Will the Sonography Program prepare me to work performing pregnancy sonograms?